Swirrl/csvw-issues/csvw-vision.md

 so tables and their components (e.g. columns, rows, cells) are a natural and familiar place to add extra metadata annotations.

-The table's structure therefore provides a familiar structure which users can arbitrarily extend.
+We believe the components of a table provide a familiar structure which users can arbitrarily extend and annotate.
 In practice these extensions mean annotating various locations within the table (subjects) with pairs of predicates and objects; and in this way CSVW provides a more familiar on ramp to the world of linked data.

 Similarly we'd like these tables (datasets) to actually be linked data; that is they should be identified by their locations on the web.